Korybantes: Ecstatics

 This myth is Greek interpretation of mystifying Minoan ritual in an attempt to reconcile their Father Zeus with the Divine Child of Crete; the ritual itself we may never recover with clarity, but it is not impossible that a connection exists between the Kouretes' weapons at the cave and the dedicated weapons at Arkalochori".

 Among the offerings recovered from the cave, the most spectacular are decorated bronze shields with patterns that draw upon north Syrian originals and a bronze gong on which a god and his attendants are shown in a distinctly Near Eastern style.

 Korybantes also presided over the infancy of Dionysus, another god who was born as a babe, and of Zagreus, a Cretan child of Zeus, or child-doublet of Zeus.
 The wild ecstasy of their cult can be compared to the female Maenads who followed Dionysus.

 Ovid, in Metamorphoses, says the Kouretes were born from rainwater (Uranus fertilizing Gaia).
 This suggests a connection with the Hyades.

 Other functions

 The scholar Jane Ellen Harrison writes that besides being guardians, nurturers, and initiators of the infant Zeus, the Kouretes were primitive magicians and seers.
 She also writes that they were metal workers and that metallurgy was considered an almost magical art.
 There were several "tribes" of Korybantes, including the Cabeiri, the Korybantes Euboioi, the Korybantes Samothrakioi.
-Hoplodamos and his Gigantes were counted among Korybantes, and Titan Anytos was considered a Kourete.
+Hoplodamos and his Gigantes were counted among Korybantes, and the Titan Anytos was considered a Kourete.

 Homer referred to select young men as kouretes, when Agamemnon instructs Odysseus to pick out kouretes, the bravest among the Achaeans to bear gifts to Achilles.
 The Greeks preserved a tradition down to Strabo's day, that the Kuretes of Aetolia and Acarnania in mainland Greece had been imported from Crete.